Written byConnie Yang

-Many SSD users, such as Samsung, WD, and Plextor SSD users, sometimes can't find the SSDs in My Computer.
-What's wrong?
-If it's a new SSD, commonly caused by it is not initialized by the manufacturer.
+If it's a new SSD, it is commonly caused by the SSD is not initialized by the manufacturer.
 If it's not a new SSD, the reasons are different.

-Commonly, your SSD not displaying in File Explorer, Disk Management, Device Manager, or BIOS due to:
+Usually, your SSD not showing up in File Explorer, Disk Management, Device Manager, or BIOS is due to:

-- 1. Your SSD is a new one and not initialized.
+- 1. Your new SSD is not initialized.

 - 2. Your SSD is offline.

-- 3. Your SSD dosen't have a driver letter.
+- 3. Your SSD doesn't have a drive letter.

 - 4. The file system issues of your SSD.